bitmark-inc/docs/pages/register-and-control-data/share-rights.md

 * [Swap Bitmark shares](#swapping-bitmark-shares) with other accounts.

-Currently, only the Bitmark-CLI supports working with bitmark shares.
+Currently, only the Bitmark CLI supports working with bitmark shares.

 > **NOTE:** Transactions related to Bitmark shares require a transaction fee.
 On the bitmark network, the fee can be paid with BTC or LTC
 >